chuxmykel/chux.dev/src/blog/introduction-to-web-development/index.md

 ![The input and button element as declared in the code](https://i.ibb.co/tp0WVnC/Screenshot-2023-02-04-at-14-40-35.png)

-### CSS (Cascading Style Sheets).
+### CSS (Cascading Style Sheet).

-Think of it this way, if HTML provides the building blocks, CSS provides the paint, furniture and other items needed to make the building look beautiful 😅.
 CSS is used to modify the layout and design of a webpage by applying styles to HTML elements.
 This can be done using [selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).
-To style our simple HTML form declared above, we can add [classes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class) to the *input* and *button* elements declared earlier in our HTML file.
+To style our simple HTML form declared above, we can add [classes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class) to the *input* and *button* elements declared earlier in our HTML file, and select them to be styled using the classes assigned to them.

 ```html
 	<!-- index.html -->